 - Earn a Gap Closing Component Grade of A on the Local Report Card.

 Benchmark 4: Graduate students who are college and career ready

-- Continue to earn a grade of A for the graduation rate component on the Local Report Card.
+- Continue to earn a grade of A (93% or above) for the graduation rate component on the Local Report Card.

 Benchmark 5: Enhance school culture and social-emotional well-being

 - Administer age-appropriate student surveys to measure the percentage of students who feel safe at school, supported, have at least one staff member to approach with problems, and the effectiveness of specific programs offered in grade-levels.

 - Implement age-appropriate student programs, including the R Factor and Diversity, Equity and Inclusion initiatives (building and district committees, staff professional development, partnerships with external experts, etc.), to enhance school and district climate, culture, and well-being.